Sterling Bancorp (NYSE:STL) Sees Unusually-High Trading Volume

-Shares of Sterling Bancorp (NYSE:STL) saw strong trading volume on Tuesday .
-171,309 shares changed hands during trading, a decline of 96% from the previous session’s volume of 3,919,623 shares.The stock last traded at $23.32 and had previously closed at $23.18.
+Sterling Bancorp (NYSE:STL) shares saw unusually-strong trading volume on Monday .
+Approximately 318,325 shares changed hands during trading, a decline of 92% from the previous session’s volume of 3,956,930 shares.The stock last traded at $23.69 and had previously closed at $23.18.

-A number of equities analysts recently commented on the company.
-TheStreet upgraded Sterling Bancorp from a “c+” rating to a “b-” rating in a report on Monday, December 28th.
-Royal Bank of Canada upped their target price on Sterling Bancorp from $22.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, January 22nd.
-B. Riley upped their target price on Sterling Bancorp from $21.00 to $25.00 and gave the company a “buy” rating in a report on Thursday, January 7th.
-Zacks Investment Research upgraded Sterling Bancorp from a “hold” rating to a “buy” rating and set a $26.00 target price for the company in a report on Wednesday, March 31st.
-Finally, Seaport Global Securities assumed coverage on Sterling Bancorp in a report on Thursday, December 17th.
-They issued a “buy” rating and a $23.00 price objective for the company.
-One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average target price of $22.57.
+A number of analysts recently issued reports on STL shares.
+Hovde Group upgraded shares of Sterling Bancorp from a “market perform” rating to an “outperform” rating and raised their target price for the stock from $18.00 to $24.00 in a research report on Friday, January 22nd.
+Zacks Investment Research upgraded shares of Sterling Bancorp from a “hold” rating to a “buy” rating and set a $26.00 price target on the stock in a report on Wednesday, March 31st.
+Royal Bank of Canada lifted their price target on shares of Sterling Bancorp from $22.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, January 22nd.
+B. Riley lifted their price target on shares of Sterling Bancorp from $21.00 to $25.00 and gave the company a “buy” rating in a report on Thursday, January 7th.
+Finally, Seaport Global Securities began coverage on shares of Sterling Bancorp in a report on Thursday, December 17th.
+They issued a “buy” rating and a $23.00 price target on the stock.
+One research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
+Sterling Bancorp presently has an average rating of “Buy” and a consensus target price of $22.57.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, February 16th.
-Stockholders of record on Monday, February 1st were issued a dividend of $0.07 per share.
-The ex-dividend date was Friday, January 29th.
-This represents a $0.28 annualized dividend and a dividend yield of 1.21%.
-Sterling Bancorp’s payout ratio is presently 13.53%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, February 16th.
+Stockholders of record on Monday, February 1st were paid a $0.07 dividend.
+This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.19%.
+The ex-dividend date of this dividend was Friday, January 29th.
+Sterling Bancorp’s dividend payout ratio is presently 13.53%.

-In other news, insider Thomas X. Geisel sold 8,452 shares of the firm’s stock in a transaction on Friday, March 5th.
-The stock was sold at an average price of $22.72, for a total transaction of $192,029.44.
-Also, insider Javier L. Evan sold 3,000 shares of the firm’s stock in a transaction on Thursday, March 11th.
-The shares were sold at an average price of $23.84, for a total value of $71,520.00.
-Following the transaction, the insider now owns 27,104 shares of the company’s stock, valued at $646,159.36.
+In related news, insider Thomas X. Geisel sold 8,452 shares of Sterling Bancorp stock in a transaction on Friday, March 5th.
+The shares were sold at an average price of $22.72, for a total transaction of $192,029.44.
+Also, insider Javier L. Evan sold 3,000 shares of Sterling Bancorp stock in a transaction on Thursday, March 11th.
+The stock was sold at an average price of $23.84, for a total transaction of $71,520.00.
+Following the sale, the insider now directly owns 27,104 shares in the company, valued at approximately $646,159.36.
 The disclosure for this sale can be found here.
-0.96% of the stock is owned by company insiders.
+Company insiders own 0.96% of the company’s stock.

 About Sterling Bancorp (NYSE:STL)